 Six days a week Soul’s Harbor makes regular, routine deliveries to each of our four thrift stores.
 Usually the drivers try to make their delivery by 9:00am, right as the stores are scheduled to open for business.

-Below is the current weekly schedule and a link to our “Facilities” page for store contact information and locations.
+Below is the current weekly truck delivery schedule and a link to our “Facilities” page for store contact information and locations.

 Sunday: We observe the Sabbath and rest in order to start all over again on Monday.